mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 restViewMediaType ::=
 ![restViewMediaType](../../images/sql/restViewMediaType.svg "restViewMediaType")

-### Setting the Result Format for REST Duality Views
+### Setting the Result Format for REST Views

-A REST duality view can return one of the following formats which can be set with the `restViewFormat` option.
+A REST data mapping view can return one of the following formats which can be set with the `restViewFormat` option.

 - FEED: A list of result JSON objects
 - ITEM: A single result item